-Other state agencies on the Task Force are: Department of Health, Office of Mental Health, Department of Labor, Office of Children and Family Services, Office of Alcoholism and Substance Abuse Services, Office of Victim Services, Office for the Prevention of Domestic Violence, and State Police.
+Other state agencies on the Task Force are: Department of Health, Office of Mental Health, Department of Labor, Office of Children and Family Services, Office of Addiction Services and Supports, Office of Victim Services, Office for the Prevention of Domestic Violence, and State Police.
 The Task Force was created in 2007, the same year New York State enacted legislation to target sex and labor trafficking and support its victims.

 The human trafficking law in New York State is the most comprehensive of its kind in the country.
 Any law enforcement agent can make a referral for services if he or she believes a person is being trafficked.
 In 2015, Governor Cuomo signed a law that allows established social and legal service providers to also make referrals to the New York State confirmation process.

 New York State funds the Response to Human Trafficking Program, which provides case management and referral services to individuals confirmed as human trafficking victims.
 The program, administered by OTDA, last year received 248 referrals, resulting in 227 confirmed trafficking cases: 41 cases of labor trafficking, 163 cases of sex trafficking, and 23 cases involving both crimes.